 Home Remedies for Amenorrhea

-Home remedies for amenorrhea include consumption of herbs such as angelica, blue cohosh, dill, false unicorn, fenugreek, lemon balm, chaste berry, tomato juice, fennel, cinnamon etc. These are some of the very old remedies for not only amenorrhea but also for many other menstrual related problems.
-The home remedies are easy and do not have any side-effects.
+Some of the home remedies for amenorrhea include the consumption of herbs such as angelica, blue cohosh, dill, false unicorn, fenugreek, lemon balm, chaste berry, tomato juice, fennel, and cinnamon.
+These are some of the very old remedies for not only amenorrhea, but also for many other menstrual related problems.
+The home remedies are easy to find, prepare, and consume, and do not have any side effects.

-Amenorrhea is a medical condition in which the menstrual cycle in women of reproductive age stops all of a sudden.
+Amenorrhea is a medical condition in which the menstrual cycle in women of a reproductive age stops suddenly.
 Amenorrhea must not be confused with menopause.
 Menopause among women is generally seen during their early fifties.
 Amenorrhea is not a disease in itself but it is an indication of potential diseases.
-Amenorrhea has been observed in both teenage girls and middle aged women.
-In teenage girls, amenorrhea is the delay or failure to attain puberty.
+Amenorrhea has been observed in both teenage girls and middle-aged women.
+In teenage girls, amenorrhea is manifested as an extended delay or failure to reach puberty.

 Types of Amenorrhea

 Amenorrhea has been divided into two types namely, primary amenorrhea and secondary amenorrhea.